-If you use Spotify, these shows are there as well.
+If you use Spotify, the first 18 shows are listed here.

 Episode one begins with a station ID and two mixes from January 13, 1986.
 Welcome to episode one of the Technological Retreat podcasts, with three of the Sound Collages that I would spin into the night with.
-The station ID and intro are done by Larry Englund, recently departed and much-loved person within the KFAI world.
+The station ID and intro are done by Larry Englund.
+Recently departed and much-loved person within the KFAI worlds.
 This recording was made when KFAI used a boombox to record air checks with.
 It sounds like it wasn’t tuned in very well that night.
 This first mix began around 2:20 AM, the second mix featured began around 4:40 AM.
 Mix 3 was was a listener request to hear Jimi Hendrix backwards.
 Now-a-days one can do this with an option in your free, downloadable audio editing software.
 Back in the middle of the night in 1989 that wasn’t an option.
 What I did was record the track onto a reel to reel tape in the production room and then play the backwards tape live on the air.
 I still think it turned out very well.

 Welcome to the second episode of the Technological Retreat podcasts, presenting the live radio mixes that I referred to as Sound Collages.
 That’s what I called these mixes, but I don’t think I necessarily invented the term.
 I had done late night radio in college before moving to Minneapolis in 1985, and enjoyed having a lot of time to play a lot of different music.
 Having an overnight show on KFAI let me stumble through and experiment with this style of sound design, and to be able to really stretch the mixes out.
 What was essential was the feeling of being artistically free to create.
 The first two mixes were broadcast on January 21st, 1986.
 The first one started around 2:20 AM and is about ten minutes long.
 The second began before 3 AM and is under 20 minutes.